luigiraiano/object_spawning_gazebo/README.md

 ```
 roslaunch object_spawning_gazebo ball_shooter.launch
 ```
-A demo of the simulation can be found at the followinf [link]()
+A demo of the simulation can be found at the followinf [link](https://youtu.be/T3CwwptJAtQ).

-This video shows a ball trajectile simulated within Gazebo + ROS using Gazebo WorldPlugin.

 ## Gazebo Plugin Turorials
 - [Introduction](https://classic.gazebosim.org/tutorials?tut=plugins_hello_world)